antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

 .. rubric:: U-Boot

-Official U-Boot source code for Parallella board can be found at: https://github.com/parallella/parallella-uboot
+Official U-Boot source code for the Parallella board can be found at: https://github.com/parallella/parallella-uboot

 .. code-block:: bash